Building strong partnerships that nurture resilient economies rooted in economic, racial and environmental justice

 We believe that a ‘high road’ approach can foster inclusive economic growth and create a more just economy.
 At its core, the high road model prioritizes investment in a diverse workforce to establish high-quality jobs.

-The South Bay High Road Roundtable also serves as a subregional table of the Bay Area High Road Transition Collaborative (BA-HRTC), a group of over 50 organizations facilitated by All Home and the Bay Area Good Jobs Partnership for Equity.
-BA-HRTC has been awarded a $5 million Community Economic Resilience Fund planning grant and a $14 million Catalyst grant by the Governor’s Office of Planning and Research to develop and implement inclusive, sustainable economic strategies in the Bay Area.
+The South Bay and Peninsula High Road Roundtable also served as a subregional table of the Bay Area Jobs First Collaborative, formerly known as the Bay Area High Road Transition Collaborative, a group of over 50 organizations facilitated by All Home and the Bay Area Good Jobs Partnership for Equity.
+The Collaborative was awarded a $5 million Community Economic Resilience Fund planning grant and a $14 million Catalyst grant by the Governor’s Office of Planning and Research, under the banner of CA Jobs First, to develop and implement inclusive, sustainable economic strategies in the Bay Area through September 2026.